Self-hosted DBtune

 platform:

-image: dbtune-hosted:latest
+image: dbtune-self-hosted:latest

 entrypoint: /usr/local/bin/entrypoint.sh